Chart Color Schemes

 Wadeye faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area faces educational challenges, with university qualification rates at 9.9%, significantly below Australia's average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 9.9%, significantly lower than the Australian average of 30.4%.
+This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 6.4%, followed by postgraduate qualifications (2.3%) and graduate diplomas (1.2%).
-Vocational pathways account for 15.3% of qualifications among those aged 15+, with advanced diplomas at 4.5% and certificates at 10.8%.
+Vocational pathways account for 15.3% of qualifications among those aged 15 and above, with advanced diplomas at 4.5% and certificates at 10.8%.

 Frequently Asked Questions - Education